cse110-w21-group1/cse110-w21-group1/admin/team.md

 > Hi!
 I'm one of the Team Leads and I'm a third year Mathematics - Computer Science student.
 I'm from Moscow, Russia and I enjoy watching horror stories on Youtube.
 I plan to become Software Engineer and maybe branch out into something more specific that I like.

 **Alvin Mac - Backend Coder** - https://almac-775.github.io/CSE-110-Labs/
+> Hey y'all!
+I'm a 3rd year Math-CS in Sixth College.
+Some favorite hobbies of mine are binge watching Netflix, grinding RPG games, and canyon carving in my car.
+My end goal in Software Engineering is to work with a team to develop a game that will top some charts someday!

 **Charles Ting - Frontend Designer** - https://theting641.github.io/CSE-110/
 > Hey!
 I'm a third-year Computer Science Major from Marshall College.
 I'm originally from Orange County, California (I live 10 minutes away from Disneyland) and I enjoy watching anime, basketball, and baseball.
 I love computer science and cannot wait for what the future holds for my cs career!